-Tip Because I shoot RAW capture, I alternate between setting a custom white balance and shooting a white card so that I can color balance groups of images during RAW conversion.
-Both techniques work in the same general way, but they differ on when you set the white balance.
-With a custom white balance, you set it as you're shooting; with the gray- or white-card technique, you set it during RAW image conversion.
+Hp For my work, I alternate between setting a custom white j balance and shooting a white card for color balancing batches of images during RAW conversion.
+Both techniques work in the same general way, but they differ when you set the white balance.
+With one, you set it on the site; with the other click-balance technique, you set it during image conversion.
 Both techniques involve roughly the same amount of time and effort.

 Another advantage to custom white balance is that it works whether you're shooting JPEG or RAW capture in a Creative Zone mode.
-Just remember that if light changes, you need to set a new custom white balance to get accurate color.
+Just remember that if light changes, you have to set a new custom white balance.

 To set a custom white balance, follow these steps:

 1. Set the camera to a Creative Zone mode (P, Av, Tv, M, or A-DEP), and ensure that the Picture Style is not set to Monochrome.
-To check the Picture Style, press the Picture Style button (the down cross key) on the back of the camera.
+To check the Picture Style, press the Picture Style button on the back of the camera.
 The Picture Style screen is displayed.
-To change from Monochrome, which is denoted on the Picture Style screen with an "M," press the up or down cross key to select another style, and then press the Set button.
+To change from Monochrome (black and white), turn the Quick Control dial to select another style, and then press the Set button.

-2. In the light that is used for the subject, position a piece of unlined white paper so that it fills the center of the viewfinder (the Spot metering circle), and take a picture.
-If the camera cannot focus, switch the lens to MF (manual focus) and focus on the paper.
+2. In the light that will be used for the subject, position a piece of unlined white paper so that it fills the center of the viewfinder (the spot metering circle), and take a picture.
+If the camera cannot focus, switch the lens to MF (manual focusing) and focus on the paper.
 Also ensure that the exposure is neither underexposed nor overexposed such as by having Exposure Compensation set.
-For this picture, you can have the camera set to any of the preset white balance settings.

-3. Press the Menu button, and then press the left cross key to select the Shooting 2 (red) menu.
+3. Press the Menu button, and then press the Jump button until the Shooting 2 (red) menu appears.

-4. Press the up or down cross key to highlight Custom WB, and then press the Set button.
+4. Turn the Quick Control dial to highlight Custom WB, and then press the Set button.
 The camera displays the last image captured (the white piece of paper) with a Custom White Balance icon in the upper left of the display.
-If the image of the white paper is not displayed, press the left cross key until it is.
+If the image of the white paper is not displayed, rotate the Quick Control dial until it is.

 5. Press the Set button again.
 The

-6. Press the right cross key to highlight OK, and then press the Set button.
+6. Turn the Quick Control dial to highlight OK, and then press the Set button.
 A second confirmation screen appears.

-When you finish shooting in the light for which you set the custom white balance and move to a different area or subject, remember to reset the white balance option.
+When you finish shooting in the area for which you set the custom white balance and move to a different area or subject, remember to reset the White Balance option.